felicepagano/buildo-conf-api/README.md

 # Configuration API

 HTTP API for managing the configuration values of a system.
+These API are exposed through nodejs and express web server and the configurations object are stored and retrieved from a mongodb instance.
+The entire infrastructure is provided by a docker-compose file.

 [![generator-api](https://img.shields.io/badge/built%20with-generator--api-green.svg)](https://github.com/ndelvalle/generator-api) &leftarrow; Click here for details.